The Munich Agreement

 In terms of the Munich Agreement, the four leaders agreed that German troops would take control of the four areas and other ‘territory of predominantly German character’ between 1 and 10 October.
 2 The agreement also provided for the setting up of an international commission to carry out a plebiscite in areas yet to be specified.
 The final clause of the treaty states that the Czechoslovak government would release German Sudeten political prisoners and others serving in its army and police.

-The original copy of the agreement 3 held at The National Archives, is signed by Hitler, Chamberlain, Daladier and Mussolini.
+An authenticated photographic copy of the agreement 3 signed by Hitler, Chamberlain, Daladier and Mussolini is held at The National Archives.
 The file which holds the agreement incorporates some additional material, including a note interpreting the meaning of particular terms used in the German version.

 On Friday 30 September, Chamberlain signed an Anglo-German agreement of co-operation with Hitler.
 He returned immediately to London, apparently convinced that he had achieved ‘peace for our time’, explaining matters to the Cabinet at its meeting during the evening of the same day.
 4 Chamberlain also had the Cabinet Secretary, Sir Edward Bridges, circulate a memorandum explaining how the terms of the Munich agreement differed from Hitler’s earlier demands expressed in his ‘Godesberg Memorandum’ of 23 September.
 5